VerifiedGiveaways/vg/README.md

 ## Technologies

-The intention is to develop the project based on community ideas within technical limitations and the following restrictions:
+The intention is to develop the project based on community ideas within the limitations of the applied technologies and the skillsets of the participating community.
+The following assumptions also apply:

-- The entire application will be hosted on the Internet Computer.
+- The entire application (frontend and backend) will be hosted on the Internet Computer.
 - Users will login with the Internet Identity service.
-- The frontend will be implemented with ReactJS or other frontend JavaScript framework (decided by participating devs).
+- The frontend will be implemented with ReactJS.
-- The backend will be implemented with Motoko or Rust (decided by participating devs).
+- The backend will be implemented with Motoko.
+Rust may also be used in specific canisters for requirements that can not be handled with Motoko.
 - The project will not attempt to integrate with services or applications external to the Internet Computer blockchain to verify participant tasks.
 - Content moderation will be done via ModClub or another means decided by the community.